 Where to Stay on the Isle of Skye

-Getting to the Isle of Skye- Is there a bridge to the Isle of Skye?
+How to get to Isle of Skye- Is there a bridge to the Isle of Skye?

 Yes there is a bridge!
 The Isle of Skye is easily accessible by car via the Skye Bridge which connects it to mainland Scotland.
 It’s about a 5 hour drive from Edinburgh, about 3 hours from Inverness and 3 hours from Glasgow.